 I love lipstick, but I don’t love paying $15- $30 for my favorite brands.
 So one day I thought I’d research how to make my own DIY lipstick and was surprised to find out that there are several ways.
 Today, I am going to bring you two of the most popular ways and they could not be any easier.
-And when you’re doing making them don’t forget to check out my DIY Makeup setting spray to make sure you lipstick stays in place.
+And when you’re doing making them don’t forget to check out my DIY Makeup setting spray to make sure your lipstick stays in place.

-Plus, I’m finding out most of my favorite lipsticks are filled with chemicals that I seem to only too happy apply to my lips each morning.
+Plus, I’m finding out most of my favorite lipsticks are filled with chemicals that I seem to only too happy to apply to my lips each morning.
 Crayons, however, are made with the expectation that little kiddos will not only likely put them in their mouths, but take a bite or two as well.
-Therefore, crayons are made from paraffin wax and non-toxin colors.
+Therefore, crayons are made from paraffin wax and non-toxic colors.

 The fun part is you can make as many colors as you want and they cost about 50 cents per lipstick to make.

-DIY Lipstick #1: Crayons and coconut oil.
+DIY Lipstick #1: Crayons and Coconut Oil

 What will you need?